- Search The Registry

-Born in Howard County, MO, of a 16-year old Black girl named Eliza Lee, and her master, plantation owner John Lee, Robert spent most of his childhood living Tipton, MO.
+Born in Howard County, MO, of a 16-year old Black mother named Eliza Lee, and her master, plantation owner John Lee, Robert spent most of his childhood living in Tipton, MO.
 He and his mother regularly visited her parents, Armstead and Ellen Lee who lived in nearby Willowfork, MO.
-The small towns of his youth were places where Black cowboys flourished and were strategically located on the main stage coach line.
+The small towns of his youth were places where Black cowboys flourished and were strategically located on the main stagecoach line.
 Young Lee learned farm life and cattle and horse ranching.

 At age 18, Lee became a Pullman porter on the trains between Tipton, Leavenworth, KS; Denver, CO, and Omaha, Nebraska.
 In his early 20s, Lee lived in Denver but often visited his brother in Lincoln.
 It was here that he met and eventually married Blanche Mae Carriger.
 The couple moved to Omaha from Denver in 1916 with their two children, Dorothy and Robert.
 In 1923 they relocated to Lincoln, which became their permanent home in a Black community known as “T”-Town.
 Four more children were born in their home on “R” Street: Margaret, Ernest, Joanna, and David.